ucu-cs/template_asm/README.md

 # Lab work <mark>NUMBER</mark>: <mark>SHORT TOPIC</mark>
 Authors (team): <mark>AUTHORS WITH GITHUB LINKS</mark><br>
 Variant: <mark>VARIANT NUMBER SHOULD BE HERE.
-JUST NUMBER, NO WORDS, NO ADDITIONAL COMMENTS.</mark>
+JUST NUMBER, NO WORDS, NO ADDITIONAL COMMENTS.</mark><br>
+<mark>ONE OF THREE WORDS SHOULD BE SPECIFIED: LINUX, WINDOWS or MACOS.
+NOT TWO, NOT THREE, ONLY ONE!</mark><br>
+OS: LINUX | WINDOWS | MACOS

 ## Before

 <mark>DESCRIBE PREREQUIREMENTS</mark>